What Is Surveying?

 1. Chain Surveying:

 Chain surveying is the simplest method of surveying in which the linear measurements are directly taken in the field and the angular measurements are not taken.
-This type of surveying is used over small and leveled area.
+This type of surveying is used over small and leveled areas.

 2. Plane Table Surveying:

-In plane table surveying the field work and plotting is done using a graphical method.
+In plane table surveying, the fieldwork and plotting are done using a graphical method.
 It is mostly adapted for small and medium scale mapping where great accuracy is not required.

 3. Compass Surveying:

 In this surveying, a compass is used to determine the direction of survey lines, and the length of survey lines are measured by a chain or tape, or laser range finder.
 The compass is generally used to run a traverse line.
 There are three types of compass used in surveying:

 4. Tacheometric Surveying:

 Tacheometric surveying is a method of surveying in which the horizontal and vertical distances of relative points are determined without using any sophisticated instruments such as chain, tape, etc.